acoustic-content-samples/wchtools-cli/README.md

     wchtools pull -ac --draft --ready

   Pushing and pulling assumes the <working-directory>/<artifact-type> folder structure that was described earlier.
-You can specify a more granular folder structure when pushing or pulling web assets, content types, layouts, and layout mappings.
+You can specify a more granular folder structure when pushing or pulling web assets, content types, layouts, layout mappings, and pages.
 By using the --path option, you can specify a path below the <working-directory>/<artifact-type>/ folder.
 For example, consider a working directory with an assets/ subfolder, and the assets folder contains its own subfolders: simpleSpa , topNav, and sideNav.

    - To push only the web assets under a folder called /topNav, you would use